smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 >
 > ```

 It's best to create a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) to help others understand your issue.
 This way, they can help you get an answer quickly.
-Remember, its a community run platform!
+Remember, its a community-run platform!

 Don't get discouraged if your question gets downvoted or removed.
 This just means you need to format your question a little differently next time!

 ## 5. Ask the community

-And lastly, you can always ask the question in the [discord](https://discord.gg/2YHSAey) and see if there is a community member who might be able to help you out.
+And lastly, you can always ask the question in the [Discord](https://discord.gg/2YHSAey) and see if there is a community member who might be able to help you out.
 One of the best ways to ask the community is to drop a link to your Stack Overflow question, issue, or the forum where you're asking a Chainlink question.
 Remember, these are community members, and they are helping because they are wonderful and kind individuals!